Medication Assisted Treatment (MAT)

 As part of its ongoing mission to better equip reentrants as they return to their communities, the Department of Corrections (DOC) began providing Vivitrol (Naltrexone for extended release injectable suspension) for female reentrants at SCI Muncy (2014).
 Vivitrol is a non-narcotic medication indicated for the treatment of alcohol use disorder as well as opioid use disorder.
 Penn State University researchers evaluated this initiative and ultimately recommended the DOC consider expanding it to men's institutions.

 With many serious mental and physical health conditions, including substance use disorder (SUD), reentrants require essential health care immediately upon release from incarceration.
-To address this issue, the PA DOC and the PA Department of Human Services (DHS) have collaborated to create a process ensuring that Medical Assistance (MA) benefits are in place for reentrants on the date of their release.
-The SCI completes the COMPASS application for the reentrant prior to the scheduled release date.
-Upon receipt, the County Assistance Office (CAO) processes the application.
-If the individual is eligible, MA is authorized no sooner than seven days prior to the individual’s release date from the SCI, using the release date as the MA begin date.
+To address this issue, the DOC and the PA Department of Human Services (DHS) have collaborated to create a process ensuring that Medical Assistance (MA) benefits are in place for reentrants on the date of their release.
+If the individual is eligible, MA is authorized no sooner than seven days prior to the individual's release date from the SCI, using the release date as the MA begin date.
 This partnership has resulted in the development of a more effective and expedited continuum of care.

 Many treatment facility staff, who conquered their own addictions without medication, favor an abstinence model, and provider skepticism may contribute to low adoption of MAT.
-Staff in Community Corrections' Community Contract Facilities (CCFs) have expressed that their corporate offices do not support the use of MAT and are therefore hesitant to personally participate in MAT expansion.
+Staff in community corrections contract facilities (CCFs) have expressed that their corporate offices do not support the use of MAT and are therefore hesitant to personally participate in MAT expansion.
 Additionally, many individuals utilizing MAT are met with harsh criticism from the 12-step community.

-Since it is a less expensive option than Vivitrol, Revia (oral naltrexone) will be considered for administration during the incarceration period.
-Over the long term, DOC plans to include Methadone and Buprenorphine (i.e., Bunavail, Probuphine, Suboxone, Subutex, Zubsolv, etc.) as standards of care where determined appropriate.
-Any decisions regarding MAT expansion will take PA licensing restrictions into account and ongoing collaboration with other state agencies shall continue in order to ensure that there are no adverse impacts on current licenses to provide alcohol and other drug (AOD) programming.
+The DOC plans to take a sharply-focused approach in its plans to expand MAT, both now and into the future.
+To bring this mission to fruition, the DOC, as it advances its expansion plans, will include Methadone and Buprenorphine (i.e., Bunavail, Probuphine, Suboxone, Subutex, Sublocade, Zubsolv, etc.) as standards of care where determined appropriate.
+Any decisions regarding MAT expansion will take PA licensing restrictions into account, and ongoing collaboration with other state agencies shall continue in order to ensure that there are no adverse impacts on current licenses to provide alcohol and other drug (AOD) programming.

 Options for MAT expansion include:

-• Maintenance: For those offenders who are committed to DOC and who are already receiving MAT
+• Maintenance: For those individuals who are committed to the DOC and who are already receiving MAT

-• Initial Prescriptions: For those offenders who are committed to DOC and who are not in need of detoxification, but who could benefit from MAT from the time of DOC commitment
+• Initial Prescriptions: For those individuals who are committed to the DOC and who are not in need of detoxification, but who could benefit from MAT from the time of DOC commitment

 Social workers, or staff in a treatment classification, are the main points of contact for coordination between internal and external stakeholders.
-A MAT statewide coordinator was hired in March 2016 within the PA DOC Bureau of Treatment Services (BTS).
-This individual provides training and technical assistance to site coordinators (i.e., social workers), and is the liaison with the Bureau of Community Corrections (BCC), PA Board of Probation and Parole (PBPP) Points of Contact (POCs), Single County Authorities (SCAs), and community-based treatment providers.
+A MAT statewide coordinator was hired in March 2016 within the DOC's Bureau of Treatment Services.
+This individual provides training and technical assistance to site coordinators (i.e., social workers) and is the liaison with the Bureau of Community Corrections (BCC), PA Board of Probation and Parole (PBPP) Points of Contact (POCs), Single County Authorities (SCAs) and community-based treatment providers.